 After admission to the program, you will meet with the faculty director to discuss course requirements and the research component of the course.
-This program also includes two pre-trip sessions and an online course space to facilitate pre-departure discussions and provide context for the course content.
+This program also includes four pre-trip sessions and an online course space to facilitate pre-departure discussions and virtual exchanges with our Cuban colleagues to provide context for the course content prior to our arrival.

 The course will meet once upon return to the US.